Rahul-DS25M008/painting_restoration_eval/docs/literature_reference_log.md

 by adding local texture-continuity diagnostics.

-The notebook computes texture metrics on the `mask_bbox_crop` region because texture descriptors require spatial image structure.
+The notebook computes texture and brushstroke-proxy metrics on the `mask_bbox_crop` region because these descriptors require spatial image structure.

+The brushstroke-proxy metrics do not perform semantic brushstroke recognition.
+They measure directional local texture structure using gradient magnitude, edge/detail density, orientation coherence, and orientation histogram similarity.

 ### References